control-toolbox/OptimalControl.jl/docs/src/tutorial-initial-guess.md

 This initial guess can be built from constant values, interpolated vectors, functions, or existing solutions.
 Except when initializing from a solution, the arguments are to be passed as a named tuple ```init=(state=..., control=..., variable=...)``` whose fields are optional.
 Missing fields will revert to default initialization (ie constant 0.1).

+!!! tip "Interactions with an optimal control solution"

+    To get the number of iterations of the solver, check the [`iterations`](@ref) function.

 ## Constant initial guess

 We first illustrate the constant initial guess, using vectors or scalars according to the dimension.

 ```@example main